1992 famine in Somalia

 The 1992 famine in Somalia resulted from a severe drought and devastation caused by warring factions in southern Somalia, primarily the Somali National Front, in the fertile inter-riverine breadbasket between the Jubba and Shebelle rivers.
 The resulting famine primarily affected residents living in the riverine area, predominantly in Bay Region, and those internally displaced by the civil war.

 During the second half of 1992, the famine began to recede, partly due to the lull in fighting, which allowed the first crop harvest in the Lower Shebelle region, and also due to large-scale international food deliveries.
 Local Somali-led initiatives formed to address starvation were eventually overwhelmed, particularly in the Bay region.
 The crisis led to the creation of UNOSOM I in April 1992.
 The Red Cross took lead of the response, spending more than half of its 1992 budget on the crisis and distributing 75% of all relief in Somalia.'
 From August to December 1992, the United States operated an aid airlift to the Red Cross that saved approximately 40,000 lives.'

 In December 1992, UNITAF (Operation Restore Hope) was established to succeed UNOSOM I, deploying over 30,000 US military-led troops to Somalia with the initial objective of providing security for relief groups.
 This had the effect of speeding the conclusion of the crisis by about a month.
 During early 1993, the famine was largely over.
-In March of 1993, UNITAF transitioned to UNOSOM II.
+In March 1993, UNITAF transitioned to UNOSOM II.
 Of the approximately 100,000 lives saved as a result of various form of international assistance, 10,000–25,000 were during the UNITAF and UNOSOM II operations.'

 The crisis resulted in an estimated 200,000–300,000 deaths.